-• Many credit card companies will not charge active duty Servicemembers some of the fees they would normally have to pay.
+Many credit card companies will not charge active duty Servicemembers some of the fees they would normally have to pay.
 They may also provide other benefits.
 Ask about these benefits when comparing credit cards.

-If you already have a credit card, contact the credit card company and ask if they provide any benefits to active duty Servicemembers.

-• Making a purchase using a credit card generally provides you with greater protections against fraud compared to using a debit card.
+- If you already have a credit card, contact the credit card company and ask if they provide any benefits to active duty Servicemembers. - Making a purchase using a credit card generally provides you with greater protections against fraud compared to using a debit card. - The Credit Card Accountability, Responsibility, and Disclosure (CARD) Act: 1 - Bans unfair increases to your interest rate; - Prevents unfair traps that make you pay more or higher fees; AND - Requires that credit card companies use plain language to explain any terms or conditions, such as the fees that you can be charged.

-• The Credit Card Accountability, Responsibility, and Disclosure (CARD) Act: 1 charge your credit/debit card or bank account unless they clearly tell you about the terms of their sale AND get your express consent.
+charge your credit/debit card or bank account unless they clearly tell you about the terms of their sale AND get your express consent.